AlynxZhou/alynx-live-wallpaper/README.md

 Alynx Live Wallpaper
 ====================

-A android app that allows you choose a video as wallpaper.
+An android app that allows you choose a video as wallpaper.
 ----------------------------------------------------------

 **Need GLESv3 support for cropping video size.**